-5.2 Surveillance
+7.2 Surveillance

 Surveillance (monitoring for illness) is an essential component of any effective infection control programme.
 A COVID-19 outbreak may occur in any RCF and staff of such facilities should monitor all residents and personnel for COVID-19 symptoms at all times.
-RCFs should ensure that they have processed to promptly initiate measures to establish the diagnosis and to control the spread of COVID-19 within facilities if there is concern regarding an outbreak.
-All staff should be aware of the early signs and symptoms of COVID-19 illness and of whom to alert if they have a concern.
+RCFs should ensure that they have processes in place to promptly initiate measures to establish the diagnosis and to control the spread of COVID-19 within facilities if there is concern regarding an outbreak.
+All staff should be aware of the early signs and symptoms of COVID-19 and who to alert if they have a concern.
 Staff should be able to contact an appropriate escalation pathway 24/7.